 The 7 Biggest Mistakes When Moving to Spain & Other Tips

-Moving to Spain is the dream of many people – food, culture, and history attract thousands of expats every year.Β
+Are you thinking of moving to Spain?
+It’s the dream of many people – food, culture, and history attract thousands of expats every year.

-If you’re considering moving to Spain, you need to know about the seven mistakes many expats make.
-This blog post will also help you decide whether Spain is really for you or have a better experience living abroad.
+If you’re considering moving to Spain, you need to know about the seven mistakes many expats make, because living there isn’t all roses.
+This blog post will also help you decide whether Spain is really for you or if you have a better experience living abroad.

 This post contains affiliate links, and as an Amazon Associate, I earn from qualifying purchases.
 If you click through and purchase something, I receive a small commission on the price at no extra cost to you.
 This helps me keep the content up to date and make other improvements to the blog.